Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Disentangling the treatment effect from the baseline

 \subsubsection{Formal analysis}

-The intuitive model presented in \eqref{eq:intuition-of-intrication} does not allow catching all phenomena.
-In particular, we want to describe positive or deleterious effects of the treatment while Equation~\ref{eq:intuition-of-intrication} only describes harmful situations.
-In addition, we want a model able to encode situations where there is heterogeneity of the treatment effect.
-E.g. stressed out people could have a higher effect of the Russian Roulette because the prospect of playing would create cardiac arrests.
+Equation~\ref{eq:intuition-of-intrication} only describes harmful situations while we may be interested in modelling positive or deleterious effects of the treatment.
+In addition, we want a model able to encode situations where there is heterogeneity of the treatment effect (e.g. Russian Roulette can have a higher impact on stressed out people because the prospect of playing would create cardiac arrests).
 Or on a more concrete example: the seat belts could be protective for taller individuals but less protective (or even deleterious) for smaller individuals because of the design.

 \begin{lemma}[Entanglement Model] Considering a binary outcome $Y$, assume that